openstack/tacker/doc/source/index.rst

 Welcome to Tacker's Developer Documentation!
 ============================================

-Tacker is an OpenStack project which offers container orchestration engines for deploying and managing containers as first class resources in OpenStack.
+Tacker is OpenStack project building an Open NFV Orchestrator with in-built general purpose VNF Manager to deploy and operate Virtual Network Functions (VNFs) on an NFV Platform.
+It is based on ETSI MANO Architectural Framework and provides full functional stack to Orchestrate VNFs end-to-end.

 * **Free software:** under the `Apache license <http://www.apache.org/licenses/LICENSE-2.0>`_
 * **Source:** http://git.openstack.org/cgit/openstack/tacker